sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 ![Workflow](https://storage.googleapis.com/sourcegraph-assets/growth/flow-v2.svg)
 (You can also view this flow [here](https://app.excalidraw.com/l/4Dr1S6qmmY7/4S6Sc9L2aDO))

 Now let's dive into the details of the workflow.
-CE or AE actions are highlighted by :large_green_circle:, inbound SDR actions by :large_yellow_circle:, and named SDR actions by :large_red_circle:.
+CE or AE actions are highlighted by 🟢, inbound SDR actions by 🟡, and named SDR actions by 🟠.

 Assume `bob@acme-corp.com` signs up for an instance on signup.sourcegraph.com.